DEV SITE .48

 Enterprising people like situations that involve using resources for personal or corporate economic gain.
 Such people may have an opportunistic frame of mind, and are drawn to commerce, trade and making deals.
 Some pursue sales and marketing occupations.
 Many will eventually end up owning their own business, or in management roles in larger organisations.
 They tend to be very goal-oriented and work best when focused on a target.
 Some have an entrepreneurial inclination.

-Entry - Utility Specialist
+Entry / Progression - Utility Specialist

 There are many different types of organisations who require energy engineers, including utility companies, sustainable energy developers, government planning departments, and energy consultants.